Learning About Kidney Transplant Surgery

 A kidney transplant gives you a healthy kidney from another person.
 You may need a transplant if your kidneys work poorly because of diabetes, high blood pressure, or another illness.

 You need only one kidney to live.
-The new kidney can do the work that your own kidneys cannot.
+The new kidney can do the work that your own kidneys can't do.
 It will remove waste from your blood.
 It will keep your body's fluids and chemicals in balance.
 You are likely to feel better and have more energy.

 Getting a new kidney can take a long time.
 If you're getting your kidney from a living donor, you may not have to wait long.
-But if it's from a person who has died, your name is put on a waiting list.
+Or your name is put on a waiting list for a donor kidney from a person who has died.

 How is a kidney transplant done?